Islamic views on Jesus's death: Future sense

-Possible Gnostic influences
+Gnostic influences

-Papyrus of Irenaeus' treatise Against Heresies, which describes early Gnostic beliefs about Jesus' death that predated and influenced Islam.
+Papyrus of Irenaeus' treatise Against Heresies, which describes early Gnostic beliefs about Jesus' death, ascribing them to one Basilides, that predated Islam.

 The belief that Jesus only appeared to be crucified and did not actually die predates Islam and is found in several New Testament apocrypha and Gnostic Gospels.
 Although most contemporary scholars argue that the Islamic portrayal of Jesus himself is not docetic, his crucifixion narrative in the Quran could be.
 The Greek Father of the Church and bishop Irenaeus in his heresiological treatise Against Heresies (180 CE) described early Gnostic beliefs regarding the crucifixion and death of Jesus that bear remarkable resemblance with the Islamic views, expounding on the hypothesis of substitution:

 He [Christ] appeared on earth as a man and performed miracles (apparuisse eum ... virtutes perfecisse).
 Thus, he himself did not suffer.
 Rather, a certain Simon of Cyrene was compelled (Simonem quendam Cyrenaeum angariatum) to carry his cross for him.
 It was he [Simon] who was ignorantly and erroneously crucified (et hunc ... crucifixum), being transfigured by him [Jesus], so that (ut) he [Simon] might be thought to be Jesus.
 Moreover, Jesus assumed the form of Simon and stood by, laughing at them.

 — Irenaeus, Against Heresies, Book I, Chapter 24, Section 40.

 One of the Christian Gnostic writings found in the Nag Hammadi library, the Second Treatise of the Great Seth, has a similar substitutionist interpretation of Jesus' death:

 I was not afflicted at all.
 Those there punished me, yet I did not die in solid reality but in what appears, in order that I not be put to shame by them [...]
 For my death which they think happened, (happened) to them in their error and blindness.
 They nailed their man up to their death. [...]
 Another, their father, was the one who drank the gall and the vinegar; it was not I. They were hitting me with the reed; another was the one who lifted up the cross on his shoulder, who was Simon.
 Another was the one on whom they put the crown of thorns.
 But I was rejoicing in the height over all the riches of the archons and the offspring of their error and their conceit, and I was laughing at their ignorance.

 The Gnostic Apocalypse of Peter also holds a substitutionist interpretation of Jesus' death.
 It does differ in that it seems to think that Jesus's physical body was crucified (rather than saying it was Simon of Cyrene), just that his physical body was unimportant and the real Christ was a purely spiritual being: